Why choose a bespoke ecommerce platform?

-However, in this article I am going to set out what I feel are the clear advantages for selecting a bespoke ecommerce platform from a talented agency like Remarkable.net.
+However, in this article, I am going to set out what I feel are the clear advantages of selecting a custom-built eCommerce platform from a talented software company like Remarkable Commerce.

-Of course, the core service from my agency is to develop ecommerce platforms so you could accuse me of being biased.
-But I do genuinely believe that there are fundamental reasons why you should choose to have your own custom made platform developed by an agency such as mine.
+Of course, the core service of my company is developing our eCommerce platform, so you could accuse me of being biased.
+But I do genuinely believe that there are fundamental reasons why you should choose to have your own custom-made platform developed by a technology agency such as mine.
 In a nutshell, they are significantly better in quality and sales effectiveness.

-Without doubt, an open source ecommerce is likely to always cost less initially than a bespoke development.
-However, the long term cost should definitely be examined carefully.
+Without a doubt, an open source eCommerce is likely to always cost less initially than a bespoke development.
+However, the long-term cost should definitely be examined carefully.
 As your site grows so will costs.
-Your open source provider will likely charge for add-ons, extra hosting space, extra bandwidth and increased support.
+Your open-source provider will likely charge for add-ons, extra hosting space, extra bandwidth and increased support.
 And, as I mentioned, some open source platforms charge you a per transaction fee – so you pay them a small fee for every order you receive.

 Why is this?
-Open source platforms are designed to cope with most needs not your needs.
-By its very nature, open source code is replicated across thousands of other sites.
+Open-source platforms are designed to cope with most needs, not your needs.
+By its very nature, open-source code is replicated across thousands of other sites.
 If you reach its limits then you are stuck – could even be back to the drawing board.
 This is just not good business by any standards.
-Whereas with bespoke platforms and certainly at Remarkable.net, there are no limits – it just expands and adapts as you need it to.
+Whereas with bespoke platforms and certainly at Remarkable Commerce, there are no limits – it just expands and adapts as you need it to.
 That is good business.

 In summary, think carefully about open source vs bespoke platforms.
 A good bespoke solution will cost a little bit more in the short-term but it pays for itself many times over in the medium to longer-term.
 It is lower cost to run and provides much higher returns on investment.
 And, as I mentioned in my last point – you gain more flexibility to grow your business at a much lower cost.
 In my honest view, good bespoke beats good open source for any serious retailer wishing to grow their turnover beyond £1m per annum.

-The big question – what happens if you want to change your agency?
+What if you want to change your agency or system-integrator?

-If you have an open source developed ecommerce platform this concern is not the same – for one thing the developing person or agency cannot claim they own the code as it is usually in the public domain.
-For example, for popular packages like Magento, there are hundreds of agencies throughout the UK who should be able to work on it should you wish to transfer the site to another company?
-So, in theory you would not be bound to remain with the same agency if the platform is open source.
+If you have an open-source developed eCommerce platform this concern is not the same – for one thing, the developing person or agency cannot claim they own the code as it is usually in the public domain.
+For example, for popular packages like Magento, or Shopify, there are hundreds of agencies throughout the UK who should be able to work on it should you wish to transfer the site to another company.
+So, in theory, you would not be bound to remain with the same agency if the platform is open source.

 Actually, this is not exactly true!
 Although platforms like Magento are open source developers can also tweak the code and custom-write their own additional functions.
 This can lead to rights over the source code and the same restrictions and pitfalls as mentioned above.